calebclayreagor/calebclayreagor.github.io/index.md

 > | ⋮       | ⋮  | ⋮  | ⋮  |
 > | Cₙ      | ⋰  | ⋯  | ⋱  |

-- These datasets often comprised multiple `cell x feature` matrices that described distinct aspects of cells' biology.
+- These datasets often comprised multiple `cell x feature` matrices for distinct aspects of cells' biology.

 - To analyze these datasets, I used unsupervised machine-learning methods such as *t*-SNE and Louvain clustering: